 Of all the debt forgiveness options, mortgage forgiveness is one of the riskiest.
 It could lead to the loss of your home through a short sale or deed in lieu of foreclosure (where you return the home to the lender).

 There may be tax implications when you write off a mortgage, since the Mortgage Forgiveness Debt Relief Act of 2007 expired in 2017.
 Under the Act, homeowners whose mortgage debt was forgiven were able to exclude the income from the discharge on their taxes.
-If you’re having trouble paying your mortgage, you should consider refinancing your loan, selling the house, or renting it out to cover the cost of the mortgage — are better options than mortgage debt forgiveness.
+If you’re having trouble paying your mortgage, you should consider refinancing your loan, selling the house, or renting it out to cover the cost of the mortgage — these are better options than mortgage debt forgiveness.

 Tax Debt Forgiveness